maxthraxx/WFGY/ProblemMap/GlobalFixMap/README.md

 He will map it to the right Problem Map / Global Fix section, write a minimal prescription, and paste the exact reference link.
 If something is unclear, you can even paste a **screenshot of Problem Map content** and ask — the doctor will guide you.

+⚠️ Note: for the full reasoning and guardrail behavior you need to be logged in — the share view alone may fallback to a lighter model.

 💡 Always free.
 If it helps, a ⭐ star keeps the ER running.
 🌐 Multilingual — start in any language.